Things to do in Rome

 5Arena

-The Colosseum Arena had wooden panels and was covered by sand.
-While most of the flooring is lost, a part of it is visible.
-The arena was the ‘place of action’ or where gladiator and animal fights were held.
-Don’t miss the opportunity to get the feels of a battleground!
+The Colosseum arena was originally covered with wooden panels and sand.
+Although most of the flooring is now lost, a portion is still visible.
+This arena was the main stage for gladiator and animal fights.
+Don’t miss the chance to experience the atmosphere of this historic battleground!

 colosseum